Back to Organizing Paper and Going Paperless Index

 Use as few words as possible on the tab.

-Consider using a label maker in lieu of writing out your labels
+Consider using your printer (or a label maker) in lieu of writing out

 Back to Organizing Paper and Going Paperless Index